The Physician Effectiveness Project FAQ’s

 Q: Do we subscribe as a group or as individuals?

 A: The Physician Effectiveness Project is designed to help physicians and teams build skills together as a shared, networked effort.
-Though clinicians can subscribe on an individual basis, and team members can learn “on their own,” members take advantage of the networked learning – that is, clinical teams learning, practicing and mastering skills together.
+Though clinicians can subscribe on an individual basis, and team members can learn “on their own,” members take advantage of the networked learning – that is, clinical teams learning, practicing and exchanging skills together.

 Q: What is included in my subscription to The Physician Effectiveness Project?